EfraimV/usb-device-blocker/README.md

 # 🔐 USB Device Blocker (Linux)

-**USB Device Blocker** is a lightweight Linux utility that helps enforce USB device control by automatically blocking any connected USB devices that are not explicitly allowed.
+USB Device Blocker is a lightweight Linux utility that helps enforce USB device control by automatically blocking any connected USB devices that are not explicitly allowed.

-It is built on top of [`usbguard`](https://usbguard.github.io/) and is intended for security labs, home servers, and workstations where strict control over USB peripherals is required.
+It is built on top of [`usbguard`](https://usbguard.github.io/) and is intended for security labs, home servers, and workstations where stricter control over USB peripherals is required.

+The goal of this tool is not to replace enterprise endpoint protection, but to provide a simple, transparent layer of USB control that is easy to understand and extend.

 ---

 ## 🎯 Who This Tool Is For

 This project is useful for:

 - Security and networking enthusiasts running Linux labs
 - System administrators managing shared or sensitive machines
 - Anyone who wants to prevent unauthorized USB devices from being used on a Linux system